wrvenkat/bnr/README.md

 ## Getting Started
 There are many dotfiles management softwares out there.
 This is just another.
 The following describes what the tool is about and what it does.

 The bnr script is customizable and reads config information from a [config file](https://github.com/wrvenkat/bnr-conf) and restores or creates backup.
 While most backups and restores are handled by their dotfiles, bnr script can also run additional scripts that need to be run for creating and/or restoring the backup.
 The bnr script processes each line entry in the config file and,
 1. Restores a backup by copying files from the dotfiles directory to their destination as specified in the config file.
 2. Creates a backup for each entry by copying files from their source destination to the dotfiles directory.
 The bnr script can also take an optional install log file which is a file that is generated as part of running the install script of the [ibnr](https://github.com/wrvenkat/ibnr) tool.
 If this is specified, the bnr script will only process those entries for which the [actual program name](https://github.com/wrvenkat/ibnr-conf#format) value matches as that of the first column value in the [bnr-conf]() file.
+Any line whose program name has `$def$` as the first name in a value that is of the format `val-val` is processed regardless of whether an entry is present in the install log file or not.

 ## Usage

 `This script creates and restores backup based on a config file.
 The script parses the config file and processes each line entry.
 Output includes a log file which outputs failed backups or restorations.`

 `Running`
-`/bnr <arguments>`
+`./bnr <arguments>`

 `Arguments`
 `-h | --help`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`- display this message and quit.`